akuklev/akuklev/what-are-dependent-types.md

 }
 ```

-In C, the procedure being executed automatically when the program is started is called `main`.
-It has two arguments: the 'argument count' `argc` is the number of command-line arguments and 'argument values' `argv` is the array containing them.
+Each C program has a unique procedure called `main()`.
+When a program is executed, it is precisely the `main()` which is being called.
+It has two arguments: the 'argument count' `argc` is the (`int`eger) number of command-line arguments and 'argument values' `argv` is the array containing them.
+The signature of `char* argv[]` is an archaic way to write down that `argv` is an array of character strings of unspecified length.
 The above program prints out "Hello, world!" if executed without command-line arguments or "Hello, {first command-line argument}!" otherwise.

-The language is said to support dependent types if one can use values of variables as paremeters of types.
-In particular, in such a language arguments of a function can be used as parameters of other arguments' types.
+Working definition: The language is said to support dependent types iff arguments of a function can be used as parameters of other arguments' types.
 In a fictional dependent dialect of C, one could have used the following signature for `main(..)` instead:

 ```c
 main(nat argc, string[argc] argv) {